Axway/amplify-central/content/en/docs/manage_marketplace/consumer_experience/subscription_management.md

 ## Create a new subscription

-Anyone who is authenticated in the marketplace can subscribe to a product with the following role restrictions:
+Anyone who is authenticated in the Marketplace can subscribe to a product with the following role restrictions:

 | Persona               | Subscribe to a paid plan | subscribe to a free plan |
 |-----------------------|--------------------------|--------------------------|